What Foods Are Good for Weight Loss? Your Quick Start Guide

 Most people benefit from 0.8 to 1.2 grams of protein per pound of body weight daily for weight loss.
 This typically works out to 25-40 grams per meal, which helps you feel full, preserve muscle, and burn more calories through digestion.
 Read our complete breakdown in the 100 Best Foods guide.

 Both approaches work.
 Some people do better with precise calorie tracking using apps, while others prefer visual portion control methods.
-The key is finding what you'll stick with long-term.
+The key is finding what you'll stick with in the long term.
 Research shows both methods can be equally effective when done consistently.

 What if I don't have time to cook all these meals?